-Note: Until 1990, NLM transliterated up to five authors' Cyrillic or Japanese names to the Roman alphabet.
-Since 1990, the first ten Cyrillic or Japanese names are transliterated.
-Chinese ideograms are not transliterated by NLM, but if transliterations of the authors names are available in the journal article or table of contents, they are included in the citation, even if that includes only one author in a multi-author article.
+- Between 1990 and 2016, the first ten Cyrillic or Japanese names are transliterated.
+Chinese ideograms were not transliterated by NLM, but if transliterations of the authors names are available in the journal article or table of contents, they were included in the citation, even if that includes only one author in a multi-author article.

 See also Corporate Author (CN).

 Unique author identifiers may be supplied by the publisher for records added or updated beginning in January 2013.
 The identifier may be an ORCID, an International Standard Name Identifier (ISNI), or from the Virtual International Authority File (VIAF).